-Corrosion protection coating of industrial components — structural steel, pipeline systems, pressure vessels, marine hardware — requires masking specific features and surfaces before applying protective coatings.
+Corrosion protection coating of industrial components — structural steel, pipeline systems, pressure vessels, marine hardware — requires masking specific features and surfaces before applying protective coatings, a use case covered more broadly in our overview of maskant in industrial surface protection.
 Choosing the wrong maskant leads to coating penetration under the maskant, adhesive residue on surfaces that must mate with precision, or maskant failure during surface preparation that compromises the entire coating application.
 Choosing the right maskant requires matching maskant chemistry and form factor to the specific substrate, surface preparation method, coating type, and post-coating requirements of the application.

 Define What Needs Protection and Why